 Me and Che

 2. Don’t let your dog approach people without approval.
 Believe it or not, not everyone loves your dog.
-Ask if it’s ok and give them the opportunity to say no. If they do say no, they aren’t awful people.
+Ask if it’s ok and allow them to say no. If they do say no, they aren’t awful people.
 Maybe they’re allergic or scared of dogs.
 Above all, don’t let your dog jump on the person, whether they approve of your dog approaching or not.

 3. Don’t let your dog approach another dog without approval.
-Sure, your dog may be wonderfully dog friendly, but not all dogs are.
-My dog is selective so I have to be careful with introductions.
-Depending on what I see for a dog’s temperament, I’m most likely going to say “no, thank you.”
-I’m not being rude or mean and I don’t hate your dog.
-I just know my dog and what he will tolerate, and I don’t think introducing them is a good, or safe, idea.
+Sure, your dog may be wonderfully dog-friendly, but not all dogs are.
+My dog is selective, so I have to be careful with introductions.
+Depending on what I see for a dog’s temperament, I’m most likely going to say, “No, thank you.”
+I’m not being rude or mean, and I don’t hate your dog.
+I know my dog and what he will tolerate, and I don’t think introducing them is a good or safe idea.

 4. Don’t let your dog walk off-leash unless you have perfect recall.
 If your dog doesn’t come when you call them 100% of the time, then they should not be off-leash.
 What if you run into a wild animal or encounter another dog who is not friendly?
 And, it should go without saying, but you should either put your dog on-leash when you approach someone with a dog or ask if it’s ok.

 5. Only hike as many dogs as you can control.
 Consider how your dogs will behave when approaching a person or another dog.
 If you have six dogs, can you really control them all?
 Maybe you can, and that’s great.
-For me, I think 2 is a reasonable number for me.
+I think two is a reasonable number for me.
 Depending on your dogs, that number may be one, or maybe it’s three.

 6. Check if dogs are allowed.
 Not all trails allow dogs, including some state and national parks.